arillo/gulp-plate/README.md

 - __`'symbol'`__ (default) creates a SVG image that can be used to reference icons with the `<use>` tag.
 - __`'css'`__ creates a SVG sprite that can be used as a background image in css.

+The sprite creates an image with the name `sprite.svg` in `./dist/images/`.
+It also creates a Sass file named: `_sprite.scss` in `./src/sass/base/`.

+The generated Sass files contains useful information about the sprite icons like the dimensions of each icon and, depending on your settings, the `background-position`.
+The file will change every time an icons is added, removed or changes, do not edit it manually.
+You can change the file by changing the templates in `./gulpfile.js/tpl/`.

 ## Static assets